 Fleischmann’s Glass Frog (Hyalinobatrachium fleischmanni) Spanish Name: Rana de Vidrio

 Glass frogs look similar to tree frogs, except that the eyes of a glass frog are oriented forward, whereas the eyes of a tree frog are oriented to the sides.
-Of all the glass frogs in Costa Rica, Fleischmann’s is the most abundant.
 This nocturnal frog stays camouflaged during the day on the underside of leaves, often above water.
 It is tiny, semi-translucent, and a leaf-green color; its appearance, paired with its tendency to freeze when approached, make this amphibian hard to spot.

 If the glass frog is discovered, its fragile bones and some red veins are visible through a transparent belly.
 The yellow hands are also translucent, and the pale green skin with pale yellow dots matches leaf perches.
 To better disappear, the frog’s body is flat, and its total length is usually about an inch.
 The fingers and toes have enlarged, adhesive disks that help with climbing.
 Fleischmann’s Glass Frog has large, golden eyes that stay concealed when it sleeps during the day.